 A "Financial Aid Package" is the total of all the financial aid resources available to a student for an enrollment period (academic year).
-This would include loans from all federal and private sources.
+This would include scholarships, grants, and loans from all federal, state, institutional and private sources.
 The total financial aid package for each student is the result of a collaborative effort between the student and the Financial Aid office at GCSOM.